Sharedigm/Dreamachines/README.md

 - Communicate in a secure and private way.
 - Create your own personalized and customized platform.

+## Live Demo

+You can create an account and explore the features and benefits of the platform at [www.sharedigm.com](https://www.sharedigm.com).

 ## Sharedigm Architecture

 The sharedigm system consists of two main components: (1) The Sharedigm operating system and (2) The Sharedigm apps.